 To start with, the filters are washable and reusable, which saves you money on replacements.

-Additionally, this machine has a 15-foot cord and only weighs 10 pounds.
-It’s lightweight, maneuverable, and simple and comfortable to use.
-It has a retractable cord for convenience, and a built-in handle for easy carrying.
+Additionally, this machine has a 15-foot cord and only weighs eight pounds.
+It’s lightweight, maneuverable, simple, and comfortable to use.
+It has a convenient retractable cord and a built-in handle for easy carrying.

 So how will it fare on your tiles?
 Well, it’s a multi-surface machine that adjusts to hard floors or carpets with a quick flip of a switch.
-It uses cyclonic action for a powerful suction that’s sure to clean your tiles with little effort.
+It uses a powerful suction that’s sure to clean your tiles with little effort.

-A drawback to canisters is that you have to pull them along with you.
+A drawback to canisters is that you have to pull them along.
 This model is light enough that you won’t struggle with it.
 It’s easy to move and carry, thanks to the integrated handle.

-Unlike some other canisters, it’s handy for multi-storey homes and cleaning stairs or elevated spots.
+Unlike some other canisters, it’s handy for multi-story homes and cleaning stairs or elevated spots.

 Of all the vacuums we have recommended in this list, this model will do the least damage to your bank account.
-It’s a true budget option for those in need of a great vacuum at a competitive price.
+It’s a valid budget option for those needing a great vacuum at a competitive price.

 Parts May Come Loose